Record Store Day draws music fans to George's Song Shop

 For 90 years, George’s Song Shop has been catering to fans of all musical tastes.

-Music fans converged on the shop at 8 a.m.
-Saturday for the opening of Record Store Day – with the line of shoppers stretching to the sidewalk.
+Music fans converged on the shop early Saturday for the opening of Record Store Day – with the line of shoppers stretching to the sidewalk.

 Gwen Stahl, 17, of Clymer, purchased a Twenty One Pilots record.